eclab/grains/info/grains.md

 Arduino's random number generator is really bad.
 It'll do for noise but it's not amazing.
 It's also a bit pokey.
 The traditional way to randomize is to call randomSeed(...) on an analog pin.
 The best pin choice for this in GRAINS is A5.
 You'd do this in setup().

-Another way to get different random seeds each time you start up GRAINS is to load an unsigned 16-bit integer from the EEPROM, call randomSeed(...) on it, increment it, and save it back to EEPROM.
+Another way to get different random seeds each time you start up GRAINS is to load an unsigned 16-bit integer from the EEPROM, set it to 1 if it's 0, call randomSeed(...) on it, then increment it and save it back to EEPROM.

 If you need a faster random() function, Mozzi has an xorshift library which will do okay.